Karrikin: Karrikin taxonomy

 It has long been known that compounds released from smoke stimulate seed germination.
 To identify the active compounds that contribute to seed germination activity, smoke compounds were separated by liquid fractionation and were each tested for their effects on seed germination activity.
 Bioassays identified several related compounds that were named karrikins.

 Six karrikins have so far been discovered in smoke, and they are designated KAR1, KAR2, KAR3, KAR4, KAR5 and KAR6.
 KAR1 to KAR4 are the most active karrikins.
-KAR1 is also known as karrikinolode and was the first karrikin to be discovered.
+KAR1 is also known as karrikinolide and was the first karrikin to be discovered.

 Mode of action

 Karrikins are released into the air upon the burning of plants.
 Subsequently, karrikins then get deposited on the soil surface and stimulate seed germination after rainfall.
 Since karrikins are released from smoke, they are released in huge quantities.
-Interestingly, some plants which are known as "fire-followers" are unable to germinate without karrikins.
+Some plants which are known as "fire-followers" are unable to germinate without karrikins.
 Fire-followers need rain after massive fires in order to germinate; this means that they may remain dormant and viable for decades until the right combination of fire occur in proper succession.